free-monad/CSC110/reviews/lectures/lecture-2.md

 				</dl>
 			</dd>
 			<dt> <a href="https://github.com/free-monad/CSC110/blob/master/reviews/operators.md">operators</a> </dt>
-			<dd>These are special symbols that invoke function calls to return a value.
+			<dd>These are special symbols that invoke function calls operating on one or more input values to return another result value.
 Here is a <a href="https://github.com/free-monad/CSC110/blob/master/reviews/cheatsheets/operator-precedence.md">list of operators</a> with their precedence</dd>.
-Some common operators are . + - ! || && == != / % and ()</dd>
+Some common operators are . + - ! || && == != / % and ().
+Using operators you can perform common operations such as addition, subtraction, multiplication, division, or others.
+Expressions such as <code>3 + 2</code> or <code> (20 /4) - (3 + 2 * 6)</code> contain operators</dd>
 		</dl>
 	<li> You can download, compile and run Java source programs from GitHub or any other source code repository online </li>
 	<li> You can download extra source code libraries to use as extra tools in your code (without compiling)</li>
 	<li> When we write programs, we often start out solving a specific problem and then generalize it into something that solves a larger set of problems </li>
 	<li> One way to make your computer programs solve more general problems is to take input from the user.
-Typically you
+Typically you can achieve this by taking input from the user from the command line and storing the information they enter in variables.
+You can read more about <a href="https://github.com/free-monad/CSC110/blob/master/reviews/variables.md"> variables </a> and what we discussed last class by clicking on the word <a href="https://github.com/free-monad/CSC110/blob/master/reviews/variables.md">variables</a>.</li>
+	<li> Some common variable types are: integer, char, float, double, String, byte, boolean.
+You can read more about <a href="https://github.com/free-monad/CSC110/blob/master/reviews/types.md"> types </a> by clicking on the word <a href="https://github.com/free-monad/CSC110/blob/master/reviews/types.md"> types </a>.</li>
 </ul>
 </body>
 </html>